 Defining the Commons: while traditionally the concept was used for natural resources that were accessible to the members of a community without being owned privately, such as air, water and lands; the notion of “commons” is a powerful entry point for thinking about the use and share of digital information.
 The label “new commons” has begun to cover a series of heterogeneous sectors and resources because it points to the sharing of resources within a certain community, from scientific knowledge and community gardens, to Wikipedias or cultural treasures.

 The data stored by city administrations contain information that can be used by policy makers, researchers and citizens for developing a richer and more accurate representation of urban problems and potentialities.
-Concretely, Raval Data Commons will be focused in three areas of interest.
+Concretely, Raval Data Commons will be focused in three areas of interest: housing, insecurity and commerce.

 In order to generate positive cultural and social outcomes and foster the communitarian appropriation of other commons, Eticas has already developed a state of the art around data commons at local level and a sociodemographic study about the situation of the above domains within Raval.
 On this basis, between the months of July and September, we will be developing interviews with Raval’s relevant actors (local associations and entities) as well as privacy experts and members from Barcelona city council.
 Interviews will intend to identify key issues linked to each area; the available data and the desired action that data commons would cover.
 They will be conducted from a positive approach focused on Raval’s potentialities instead of difficulties, that tend to stigmatize the neighbourhood.